 3.Keep your negotiation skills handy

 When you approach a lending institution and ask for loan estimates for your mortgage, bear it in mind that what you will be handed is simply just that—a loan estimate.
-It is not an offer, so feel free to negotiate for a better offer.
+It is not an offer, so feel free to negotiate for a better offer or look at this.

 Do you have a good sum in hand for your down payment or a good credit score?
 Right here is an edge for you.